🔧

 Technical Project Manager

-Leads cross-disciplinary teams to deliver technology projects on time and within scope.
+Leads cross-functional technical teams, ensuring projects are delivered on time and within scope.

 Relevance: Leverages project management and systems integration experience.